 - Can't find unwaxed?
 Clean off wax from lemons with a scrubbing brush in a basin of hot water.

-- To grate lemon zest, grate the yellow or green parts of the skin only and avoid grating the white pith underneath, as this part is bitter.
+- To grate lemon zest, grate the yellow or green parts of the skin only and avoid grating the white pith underneath, known as the albedo.
+This part is bitter to eat and best used to thicken jams and sauces as it has the highest amount of pectin.

 Creamy Lemon Sauce for Spaghetti - this is the most delicious fast food.
 One of my favourite egg yolk recipes.